Principality of Catalonia: Dynastic union

-Catalan constitutions (1283–1716) and the 15th century
+Institutionalization of the Principality and the 15th century

 At the same time, the Principality of Catalonia developed a complex institutional and political system based on the concept of pact between the estates of the realm and the monarch.
-The laws (called constitutions) had to be approved in the General Court of Catalonia, one of the first parliamentary bodies of Europe that banned the royal power to create legislation unilaterally, sharing it with the estates represented in the Court (since 1283).
-The first Catalan constitutions, derived from the Usages of Barcelona, are of the ones from the Catalan Courts (Corts) of Barcelona from 1283.
-The last ones were promulgated by the Courts of 1705–1706, presided by the disputed Habsburg king Charles III.
+Legislation (whose main piece were the Catalan constitutions) had to be approved in the General Court of Catalonia or Catalan Courts (Corts Catalanes), a parliamentary body with roots dating from the 11-12th centuries Comital Court and Peace and Truce Assemblies which, from 1283 onwards, obtained the power to pass legislation alongside with the monarch, being the first parliament in medieval Europe to officially receive such recognition.
+The Courts were composed of the three Estates organized in to "arms" (braços) and presided over by the monarch as count of Barcelona.
+The first Catalan constitutions, derived from the Usages of Barcelona, are of the ones from the Catalan Courts of Barcelona from 1283.
+The last ones were promulgated by the Courts of 1705–1706, presided by the disputed Habsburg King Charles III.
 The compilations of the Constitutions and other rights of Catalonia followed the Roman tradition of the Codex.
 This constitutions developed a compilation of rights for the inhabitants of the Principality and limited the power of the kings.

-The General Court of Catalonia (or Catalan Courts), with roots dating from the 11th century, is one of the first parliamentary bodies of Europe that, since 1283, obtained the power to create legislation with the monarch.
-The Courts were composed of the three Estates organized in to "arms" (braços), were presided over by the monarch as count of Barcelona.
-The current Parliament of Catalonia is considered the symbolic and historic successor of this institution.

 In order to recapt the "tax of the General", the Courts of 1359 established a permanent representation of deputies, called Deputation of the General (in Catalan: Diputació del General) and later usually known as Generalitat, which gained considerable political power over the next centuries.